 Most of us love to travel with our kids during the summer, but fall gets too crazy for going out.
 With getting back to school routines, extracurriculars starting again, and all those fall chores, life can just feel too busy to plan a family day trip or a day out.
-We all want to be making memories while we still can, but what can you do with the kids that doesn’t cost a ton or take up the entire weekend?
+We all want to be making memories with the kids while we still can, but what can you do with the kids that doesn’t cost a ton or take up the entire weekend?
 There are a few family outings that you that most of us just forget about.

 Why Family Outings are important